 Letter of Intent (LOI) (one-page limit): Provide a brief description of the research to be conducted.
+Identify the FY21 TBIPHRP CRDA Focus Area(s) under which the application will be submitted.
 LOIs are used for program planning purposes only (e.g., reviewer recruitment) and will not be reviewed during either the peer or programmatic review sessions.
 An invitation to submit is not required.